All Episodes

 It's all politics, folks.

-Seventeen years later, here is Brian Williams last night.
+17 years later, here is Brian Williams last night.

 Actually, no, it's this morning on the Today Show.

-They aired a promo for tonight's NBC Nightly News.
+They aired a promo for tonight's NBC nightly news.

 Among the stories we're working on for tonight's NBC Nightly News, this major new report on climate change, Al Roker going one-on-one with President Obama talking about the growing threat.